tiagovignatti/my_website/content/projects/index.en.md

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/Tux.svg/203px-Tux.svg.png" class="float-left" >}}

 I've designed [an architecture for systems with shared physical memory to exploit the advantages of heterogeneous computing](https://software.intel.com/content/www/us/en/develop/blogs/sharing-cpu-and-gpu-buffers-on-linux.html), saving memory and boosting performance on graphics libraries.
-This innovative architecture and code are now (2016) fully-upstreamed on Linux and also in Chrome OS, which is largely being shipped within Chromebooks and other products.
+As of **2016**, this innovative architecture and code are fully-upstreamed on Linux and also in Chrome OS, and being largely shipped within Chromebooks and other products.

+---

+## Zero-Copy Texture Uploads in Chrome OS

+{{< figure src="https://software.intel.com/content/dam/develop/external/us/en/images/zero-copy-texture-uploads-in-chrome-os-fig1-599269.png" class="float-right" >}}

+In **2015**, I've worked on optimizing Chromium graphics rendering pipeline for Web applications running on Chrome OS.
+It used the parallelism between the CPU and GPU under Intel architecture by using a technique called [zero-copy texture upload](https://software.intel.com/content/www/us/en/develop/articles/zero-copy-texture-uploads-in-chrome-os.html).
+Web content could be loaded 38% faster, using 65% lower memory, extending battery life and therefore the user perceiving a smoother, less jank experience.

 ---